mattua/IgniteExample101/readme.txt

 _____________________________________________________________________
 AIM

-This code is already available in the git samples folder but wanted to put it in a no-brainer input, ready to run, and also structured precisely around the content of the two Webinar code walkthroughs below by the co-founder of Gridgain Dmitriy Setrakyan
+This code is already available in the Ignite samples folder but wanted to put it in a ready to run way and also structured precisely around the content of the two Webinar code walkthroughs below by the co-founder of Gridgain Dmitriy Setrakyan